Our Knowledge Base covers a wide variety of technical topics, from the basic to the complex.

-In the Quotes table, create a numeric field called "Snapshot".
+In the Quotes table, create a Numeric field called "Snapshot".
 Click on this field's name to edit its properties.
-Under Advanced Options select the lookup field from the Snapshots dropdown list.
-(For more on snapshots see https://www.quickbase.com/help/setting_up_snapshot_fields.html)
+Under Advanced, check "Get this field's value from a lookup field and don't allow the value to change."
+From the dropdown list, select the lookup field.
+(For more on snapshots see https://www.quickbase.com/user-assistance/default.html#setting_up_snapsh...)

-In the Quotes table, create a new field called QuoteID (or whatever you wish).
-Click the field's name to open its properties.
-Select the field type "Formula-Text" and then enter the following in the formula box: [Related Customer] & "-" & [Snapshot] (See https://www.quickbase.com/help/using_formulas_in_quickbase.html for more on using formulas.)
+In the Quotes table, create a new Formula - Text field called QuoteID (or whatever you wish).
+Click the field's name to open its properties. enter the following in the formula box: [Related Customer] & "-" & [Snapshot] (See https://www.quickbase.com/user-assistance/default.html#using_formulas_in... for more on using formulas.)